jigs1996/v7-docs/content/start/tutorial/hypermedia/overview.md

 ## Overview

 We are taking a hands-on approach in this tutorial by building a real application from start to finish.
-Instead of learning about features in isolation, you will see how everything in AdonisJS works together—routing, controllers, models, validation, authentication, and templating all coming together to create a functioning web application.
+Instead of learning about features in isolation, you will see how everything in AdonisJS works together — **routing, controllers, models, validation, authentication, and templating all coming together to create a functioning web application**.

 By the end, you will have built a deployable DevShow web-app and gained a solid understanding of how AdonisJS features work together in practice.